Wolfgang-Winter/cibet/README.md

 start in Eclipse with Debug as ...

-H. Generate JAXB classes
+F. Generate JAXB classes
 --------------------------------
 1. Adapt schemaFiles cibet-config_??.xsd in cibet/pom.xml/jaxb2-maven-plugin
 2. Delete classes in bindings package in Windows Explorer
 3. Execute Maven goal jaxb2:xjc on cibet

-I. Oracle XE Database
+G. Oracle XE Database
 --------------------------------
 - log in with system / sys at localhost:8080
 - log in to Windows as admin to use sqlplus console with